ollewelin/ai-cat-door/README.md

 # ai-cat-door
 Deep learning cat door auto lock cat with prey

-## Installation guide for Windows for re-training (fine tune) you own cat door model.
+## Step 1.
+Installation guide for Windows for re-training (fine tune) you own cat door model.
 NOTE: If you running Linux (Ubuntu) skip WSL jump directly to Install Ananconda
 ### Install WSL on you windows machine
-1. Open PowerShell as Administrator:
+1.1.
+Open PowerShell as Administrator:

-2. Right-click on the Start button and select Windows PowerShell (Admin).
+1.2.
+Right-click on the Start button and select Windows PowerShell (Admin).

-3. Install WSL
+1.3.
+Install WSL

 ```
 wsl --install
 ```
 This command will enable the necessary features and install the default Linux distribution (usually Ubuntu).
 Your PC will need to restart.

-3. Set Up Your Linux Distribution:
+1.3.
+Set Up Your Linux Distribution:
 After restarting, open the Linux distribution from the Start menu and follow the on-screen instructions to set up your Linux user account.

 Example